 This is a large and very fast-growing tree.
 If you have enough space for it, it can work well as a shade or street tree.
 It is also well suited to large public areas such as parks, university campuses, and commercial landscapes.
 Paradoxically, young specimens are sometimes used in container plantings.
 The tree does well in wet soils and can be a good choice for large rain gardens.
 It has a good tolerance for urban pollution.

 Growing the Dawn Redwood

-Japanese beetles and spider mites can be problems associated with this tree, but the damage is usually cosmetic and not life-threatening.
-Dawn redwood generally does not have many disease problems.
+Japanese beetles and spider mites can be problems associated with this tree, but the damage is usually cosmetic and never life-threatening.